All Episodes

 I mean, everybody's doing everything they can.

-The good people.
+They're good people.

-Then of course, you got the jackasses in the mob in the media.
+Then, of course, you got the jackasses in the mob, in the media.

 They don't want to take Donald Trump's press conference.

-Then you have leftist organizations.
+And you have leftist organizations.

 Yeah, they don't want to either.

-I gotta give props to Gavin Newsom.
+I got to give props to Gavin Newsom.

 Yep, I never thought I'd be saying a lot of good things about him.

-I've talked to officials throughout the country who said that, you know, that um they have to temper their remarks about what they say about the president.
+I've talked to officials throughout the country who said that, you know, that they have to temper their remarks about what they say about the president.

 And, you know, we put him on this program.